DanySK/course-laboratory-of-software-systems/slides/content/02-kotlin/_index.md

 ---

-# Philosophy: Kotlin vs. Scala
+## Philosophy: Kotlin vs. Scala

 **Sca**_la_ is a **scalable** _language_
 * Few core constructs that enable a huge variety of programming patterns
-* Born in academia
+* Born in academia, adopted by some industries
 * State of the art type checker with advanced features
     * Higher Kinded Types
     * Type lambdas
-    * Enough to do type programming...
+    * macros

 **Kotlin** is somewhat *a better java*
 * Born in industry, for the industry